socadk/design-practice-repository/artifact-templates/futureWork/DPR-QualityAttributeScenario.md

 <!--See ART, don’t overdo etc.-->

 * Focus on key qualities, prioritize elicitation and documentation effort by business value and technical risk (for instance, via a test for [architectural significance](https://medium.com/olzzio/architectural-significance-test-9ff17a9b4490)).
-* Define the desired behavior in different environments such as steady state, high workload, and error cases.
+* Define the desired behavior in different environments, such as steady state, high workload, and error cases.
 Create multiple QAS instances as/if needed.
-* Do not let the scope of this analysis artifact creep, for instance by morphing it into a design document.
+* Do not let the scope of this analysis artifact creep, for instance, by morphing it into a design document.
 The response measure is an observable quality, not a means to achieve this quality.

 <!-- TODO could talk about design time vs. runtime; what are measures for design time qualities such as maintainability? could talk about quality trees for prioritization, risk-based approach by M .Glinz (see fact sheets) -->